"If you do what you love, you'll never work a day in your life".

 While Schilling took time off during the pandemic to overcome grief, she also looked ahead.
 She had plans to take her business entirely online, as that seemed the best option for her business to survive the recent series of unfortunate events.
 Roughly 5 months later—after working tirelessly with developers on an online rental program—Schilling began serious goal-setting for the year ahead.
 If anything positive came from 2020, it was that it gave her the time and opportunity to lift Vivian Grace to new heights.

 2022 brought hope for Vivian Grace Creations.
-Celebrating her 8th year as a wedding vendor, Schilling booked 20+ local weddings and expanded her floral business to a whopping 18 collections—now with the ability to ship anywhere in the contiguous US.
-While continuing to decorate local weddings, Vivian Grace has gradually shifted its marketing message to focus on online floral rental, where they have the opportunity to work with brides across the country.
+Celebrating her 8th year as a wedding vendor, Schilling was back to booking dozens of local weddings and expanded her floral business to a whopping 18 collections—now with the ability to ship anywhere in the contiguous US.
+While continuing to decorate local weddings, her wedding business today has gradually shifted its marketing message to focus on online floral rental, where she and her team have the opportunity to work with brides across the country.

 Schilling explains in a recent Instagram post, "Although we've shifted our primary focus to online floral & decor rental, local decorating is still a huge part of who we are, and we love getting to play a role in the communities that have given us so much love and support throughout the years".